NIC619/ens-contracts/README.md

 # ENS Offchain Resolver Contracts

-This package contains Solidity contracts you can customise and deploy to provide offchain resolution of ENS names.
+This repo contains Solidity contracts you can customise and deploy to provide offchain resolution of ENS names.

 These contracts implement [ENSIP 10](https://docs.ens.domains/ens-improvement-proposals/ensip-10-wildcard-resolution) (wildcard resolution support) and [EIP 3668](https://eips.ethereum.org/EIPS/eip-3668) (CCIP Read).
 Together this means that the resolver contract can be very straightforward; it simply needs to respond to all resolution requests with a redirect to your gateway, and verify gateway responses by checking the signature on the returned message.